fastoch/Docker_Course/README.md

 ```
 Here, we create a new volume named "anime" as this app is going to be about showing anime shows.

-Looking at this from high-level overview,
+Looking at this from high-level overview:
 ```yaml
 services:
   web: